Hope. Help. Here.

 MYTH: "People have to hit 'rock bottom' before they can get well."

-REALITY: This simply isn't true, and it's dangerous.
-The longer a person waits, the more their addiction advances.
-People who get help before their illiness is so severe have more resources to draw upon to help them successfully recover.
-So the sooner someone gets help, the better.
+REALITY: This isn't true and it's dangerous.
+The longer a person waits, the more their addiction is likely to progress.
+The sooner someone gets help, the better.

 MYTH: "Addiction only happens to certain kinds of people."

 REALITY: Addiction can happen to anyone, no matter their race, upbringing, personality type, or grade point average.
-Genetic, social, and psychological risk factors, and early use, can put some people at greater risk, but the potential exists for anyone.
+While genetic, social, and psychological risk factors put some people at greater risk, people of all kinds can and do become addicted.

 MYTH: "If you have an addiction, you just don't have enough willpower."